-West and east looking towards the Paxton End The Walkabout at 56 Shepherds Bush Green next to QPR ground is the away supports pub for match days.
+West and east looking towards the Paxton End

+The Walkabout at 56 Shepherds Bush Green next to QPR ground is the away supports pub for match days.
 The atmosphere is incredibly friendly and good times are guaranteed every day of the week.
 The meals are cheap, delicious the beers are always flowing everywhere you look there is a plasma TV.
 One of the best places for watching live sport in London then take the N22 to the ground.

+Driving Directions

-Leave the M25 at Junction 25 and take the A10 Cambridge Road.
+349 or 279 Leave the M25 at Junction 25 and take the A10 Cambridge Road.
 Continue on the A10 through Enfield and at the roundabout continue straight, turn left onto Church Street at Edmonton Cemetery.
 Take the road to Edmonton Green roundabout and take the third exit onto Bill Nicholson Way and the ground is on the righthand side.
-Parking has an exclusion of over a mile round the ground so at the Edmonton Roundabout take the second exit and then second right into Monmouth Road and there is a car park for about 300 cars it cost £4 for three hours and take the London buses 349 and 279 from the roundabout to the ground and do the reverse on the way home and you will get home quicker.
-Spurs have laid on free buses from a number of stations around the ground apply for a seat through the club
+Parking has an exclusion of over a mile round the ground so at the Edmonton Roundabout take the second exit and then second right into Monmouth Road and there is a car park for about 300 cars it cost £4 for four hours and take the London buses 349 or 279 from the roundabout to the ground and do the reverse on the way home and you will get home quicker.
+Spurs have laid on free buses from a number of stations around the ground apply for a seat through the club Public Transport

-Take the Victoria Underground Line to Seven Sisters Underground and take the London Overground train to White Hart Lane Rail Station from there turn left out of the station go to the end of Love Lane then take a left into Whitehall Street then right into High Road and then take the second left up to the ground.
-From the east take the train to Paddington Railway Station then Elizabeth Line to London Liverpool Street Railway Station then change for London Overground Train to White Hart Railway Station and walk out on to Love Lane take a left and then a right and the ground is in front of you Admission Adults £30 Over 65's £19 Under 22's £22.50 Under 18's £17 West Ham United Ground - London Stadium, Queen Elizabeth Olympic Park, E20 2ST Telephone: 020 8548 2748 Ticket Office: 0333 030 1966 Pitch Size: 105m x 68m Pitch Type: Grass Club Nickname: The Hammers or Irons Year Ground Opened: 2012 Undersoil Heating: Yes Shirt Sponsors: Betway Kit Manufacturer: Umbro Website: www.whufc.com Programme: £4.00 History Facts & Records Founded - 1895 Years at Today's Ground - 3 years First Admitted to the Football League - 1919 elected form the Southern League to Division Two First Official Floodlit Match - April 1953 Highest Attendance - 42,322 v Tottenham Hotspur Division One Division Boleyn Ground 17/10/1970 Highest Score for - 10-0 v Bury - Football League Cup 25 October 1983 Highest Against - 0-7 v Barnsley 1 September 1919, v Everton 22 October 1927, and v Sheffield Wednesday 28 November 1959 Page | 68 Page \\\\\ 68 \\\\\ Highest Scorer in a Season & Highest Scorer Overall - 41 Victor Martin (Vic) Watson 1929/30 & 326 goals form 1920 - 35 (426 Apperances) Player with most First Team Appearances - 800 William (Billy) Bonds 1967 - 84 (48 goals)
+→ 3 mins Take the Underground to Seven Sisters Underground and take the London Overground train to White Hart Lane Rail Station from there turn left out of the station go to the end of Love Lane then take a left into Whitehall Street then right into High Road and then take the second left up to the ground.
+The Alternative is to take the train to Northumberland Park Railway Station and walk out on to Park Lane and then walk straight down Park lane the ground is in front of you Admission Adults £42 Over 65's £30 Under 22's £23 Under 18's £15 West Ham United Ground - London Stadium, Queen Elizabeth Olympic Park, E20 2ST Telephone: 020 8548 2748 Ticket Office: 0333 030 1966 Pitch Size: 105m x 68m Pitch Type: Grass Club Nickname: The Hammers or Irons Year Ground Opened: 2012 Undersoil Heating: Yes Shirt Sponsors: Betway Kit Manufacturer: Umbro Website: www.whufc.com Programme: £4.00

+History Facts & Records Founded - 1895 Years at Today's Ground - 3 years First Admitted to the Football League - 1919 elected form the Southern League to Division Two First Official Floodlit Match - April 1953 Highest Attendance - 42,322 v Tottenham Hotspur Division One Division Boleyn Ground 17/10/1970 Highest Score for - 10-0 v Bury - Football League Cup 25 October 1983 Highest Against - 0-7 v Barnsley 1 September 1919, v Everton 22 October 1927, and v Sheffield Wednesday 28 November 1959 Highest Scorer in a Season & Highest Scorer Overall - 41 Victor Martin (Vic) Watson 1929/30 & 326 goals form 1920 - 35 (426 Appearances) Player with most First Team Appearances - 800 William (Billy) Bonds 1967 - 84 (48 goals) Colours